-Here are some of the best stove top espresso kettles money can buy.
-Note than the most expensive of these is still under $50, less than the cheapest counter-top espresso machine.
+Please note than the most expensive of these listed below is still priced under $50, this is less than the cheapest counter-top espresso machine.
 Can you say bargain?

 A Crash Course On Stove Top Espresso

 Instead of a machine crating the pressure the burner creates the steam which rises through the grind.
 The processes is completely natural.

-So long as you use grind that is slightly more coarse than traditional espresso ground coffee beans and so long as you don’t pack the grind to tightly the natural rise of steam through the grind will produce espresso just as good or better than any fancy machine you come across.
+So long as you use grind that is slightly more coarse than traditional espresso ground coffee beans (and so long as you don’t pack the grind to tightly) the natural rise of steam through the grind will produce espresso just as good or better than any fancy machine you come across.